Efficient Application of Tensor Network Operators to Tensor Network States: Conclusion

 \section{Conclusion}

 We found that our newly introduced CBC method, which applies a TTNO to a TTNS, performs similarly to current state-of-the-art methods, such as SRC and DM.
-We also found that the correct choice of method can be impacted significantly by the relative bond dimension of TTNO to TTNS.
+We also found that the choice of method can be significantly affected by the relative bond dimension of TTNO to TTNS.
 In all our numerical studies, the CBC method consistently performed among the best.
 Another advantage of our method over the SRC is the simpler implementation of an automatically adaptive bond dimension by setting a tolerance for the SVD.
-The flip side of this is that the SRC only requires contractions and QR decompositions, which allows a much greater performance boost when running the simulations on GPUs \cite{Unfried2023}.
-Additionally, our results support the utility of more complicated TTN structures adapted to the problem at hand, improving once more the classical methods to simulate quantum systems.
-We can also conclude that the Zip-Up method performs significantly worse than the CBC and SRC methods in every aspect and should therefore no longer be considered state-of-the-art.
-Additionally, we found that the DM bases compression method, while useful for MPS, is unsuited for general T3NS.
+The flip side is that the SRC only requires contractions and QR decompositions, which yield a much greater performance boost when running simulations on GPUs \cite{Unfried2023}.
+Additionally, our results support the utility of more complex TTN structures tailored to the problem at hand, further improving the classical methods for simulating quantum systems.
+We can also conclude that the Zip-Up method tends to perform worse than the CBC and SRC methods when a desired error threshold is considered.
+Additionally, we found that the DM-based compression method, while useful for MPS, is unsuited for general T3NS due to significantly worse scaling compared to MPS structures.
+Notably, this gap can be filled by the SRC and CBC methods.